Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Building LLM-based Proof Automation with

 \subsection{Searching for Complete Proofs}

 While suggesting the next proof step can be helpful, Lean proofs often consist of multiple tactics, and writing them involves trial and error.
-Neither humans nor machines can consistently produce the right tactic, so they have to backtrack and explore different alternatives -- a process called \emph{proof search}. \texttt{Suggest\_tactics} only generates tactics for the current step, without the capability to search for multi-tactic proofs.
-To address this need, we combine it with \texttt{aesop}~\cite{limperg2023aesop}, an existing rule-based proof search tool, to build an LLM-based proof search tool, wrapped up in a single tactic named \texttt{search\_proof}.
+Neither humans nor machines can consistently produce the right tactic, so they have to backtrack and explore alternatives -- a process called \emph{proof search}.
+To address this need, we combine \textsc{suggest\_tactics} with \textsc{aesop} {\citep{limperg2023aesop}}, a rule-based, white-box proof search tool in Lean.
+We empower it with LLM-generated tactics and build LLM-based proof search, wrapped up in a Lean tactic \textsc{search\_proof}.